sisap-challenges/sisap-challenges.github.io/2026/index.md

 All participants should submit one short paper that details their system.
 If participants solve multiple tasks, the system must be described in a single paper (that might reference a technical report).
 Accepted papers will be part of the conference proceedings and part of a special session at SISAP 2026.
 Each accepted paper is required to be presented in person as an oral presentation at that session.
 Submissions that are not accompanied by an accepted short paper will be disqualified and removed from the final rankings.
+Please submit yourshort paper through the regular EasyChair submission system for [SISAP 2026](https://easychair.org/my/conference?conf=sisap2026).
+Pick "indexing challenge" as paper category.
+Submissions have to follow the rules of short papers described in the [call for paper](https://sisap.org/2026/callforpapers.html) (in particular, at most 8 pages in standard LNCS style), but should be provided **non-anonymized**.
+More detailed analysis can be provided through a technical report referenced in the short paper.

 We look forward to your participation and innovative solutions in the SISAP Indexing Challenge 2026!
 Let's push the frontiers of similarity search and indexing together.